dimfeld/website/posts/simple_state_machines.md

 </script>
 ```

-This is a very simple example, but as code grows this "bunch of booleans" style of state representation can quickly become a source for bugs.
+This is a very simple example, but as code grows this "bunch of booleans" style of state representation can become a problem.
 At each step, we have to consider the various values of all of the flags, and moreover they have to be checked in the correct order.

 Tests help, of course, but tests won't catch any edge cases we fail to consider, and as more flags are added, the number of edge cases and invalid states can grow exponentially.
 Eventually it becomes unsustainable, so let's get ahead of that before it becomes a real problem.